ZJU-Fangyin/KCL/README.md

 # Pre-trained Models

 We provided pretrained models, which you can download from `code/dump/Pretrain/gnn-kmpnn-model`.

+Here we save 39 sets of KMPNN, GNN, Set2Set and WeightedSumAndMax models during training.

 <!-- # Pre-training